claire-labry/liri-node-app/README.md

 ![](gif_demos/concert-this.GIF)

-Type in the terminal: node liri.js spotify-this-song '<song name here>'
+Type in the terminal: node liri.js spotify-this-song <song name here>

 This will prompt the terminal to pull information about the song's: